 - If Restricted data or Highly Restricted data is involved, do the following:

 - A click through agreement alone is not acceptable.
-Engage the vendor to create a formal, mutually executed (signed by both parties) agreement that contains the Secure Handling of UCF Data agreement.
+Engage the vendor to create a formal, mutually executed (signed by both parties) agreement that contains the Secure Handling of UCF Data Questionnaire.

 - Submit a Vendor Risk Management request to the Information Security Office for review via the ServiceNow link above.